oneapi-src/level-zero-spec/include/core/INTRO.md

 - checks for common application errors, such as parameter validation
 - provides common application debug tracking, such as object and memory lifetime

-The validation layer must be enabled via an environment variables.
+The validation layer must be enabled via an environment variable.
 Each capability is enabled by additional environment variables.

 The validation layer supports the following capabilities: